 When you create your boards, you want to choose a name someone would search for.
 I know some people want to be fancy, but it’s best to keep it straight to the point if you want your audience to find your content.

 Once you create a board, you’re able to write a description for it.
-In this section, also include keywords to describe what type of content will be pinned to the board.
-It doesn’t have to be super long.
+In this section, include keywords to describe what type of content will be pinned to the board.
 This will ensure your boards are visible when someone is searching for these topics.

 Another place to include keywords is in your pin descriptions before uploading them.
-A strategy I like to follow is a tip I received from one of my creator friends, Baydian Girl.
-Here’s how to write your pin descriptions:
+A strategy I like to follow to write mine is:

-- Use at least 3-4 descriptive keywords to explain the content
+- Use at least 2-3 descriptive keywords to explain the content in complete sentences

 How to Find Keywords

-Before including keywords, you want to find different phrases people are searching for the most.
+Before including keywords, you want to find different phrases people are actively searching for.
 You can do this by typing in a few keywords in the search bar on Pinterest.
 Here’s an example:

 Tailwind is a scheduler that pins your content when your audience is the most active.
 I’m sure you don’t want to spend all day scrolling through Pinterest, saving content, and then promoting your own on top of that.
 Instead of having to manually pin throughout the day, let Tailwind take care of it for you.

-One feature on Tailwind that’ll help increase your reach is called Tribes.
+One feature on Tailwind that’ll help increase your reach is called Communities.
 These are niche-specific groups you can join to promote your content.
 You want to join groups that are within your niche so your content can get seen by your target audience.
-Here is an example of my reach just from one tribe I’m in:
+Here is an example of my reach from one community I’m in:

 Create Graphics Using Canva